 Bee space and Warm way - Cold way

-Top and bottom space refers to the size of bee space between boxes.
-It is a measure of whether the bees have room to roam because of space under the frames above (bottom space) or above the frames below (top space).
+Consider two boxes stacked on one another.
+Top and bottom space refers to the position of the space between the top and bottom bars of the frames.
+It is a measure of whether the bees have room to roam due to space under the frames (bottom space) or on top of the frames (top space).

 A quick way of assessing whether a hive provides a top or bottom space is to measure the space between the top of the frames in the bottom box and the top edge of the bottom box wall.
 Circa 8 mm is Top space.
 Zero, and it is bottom space.
 Theoretically, it could be half bottom and half top space.
-Top space is preferable, as bees are less prone to propolise (stick) the frames in the lower box to those in the upper box.
+Top space may be preferable.

 Feral honey bees use 6 mm as the bee space in the “supers” and 8 mm in the “brood box”.
 Eight millimetres allows them to work back to back.
-However, there is some variability.
-Apis mellifera scutellata, which are the same size as our honey bee, live in Ethiopia and use an 11.30±1.99 mm bee space.
+There is variability in comb distances depending on the size of the bee race.
+There are enigmas like Mellifera scutellata, living in Ethiopian highland areas use double bee space compared with honeybees in mid-altitude areas, which is not fully attributable to bee size.

-By observing these spaces, bees make the most of the room in their nest/hive.
+By observing these spaces, bees make the most of the room in their nest.
 Like “nature abhors a vacuum”, bees don’t like spaces in the wrong places.
 So, if a spare bit of space is about 4 mm or less, they fill it with propolis.
 But if the gap is larger than 9.6 mm, they ignore it or fill it with comb.
+More information about bee space

 Frame spacing replicates the distance between natural combs.

-This brace comb could be a consequence of too large a bee space, lack of space in the hive or, for some reason, only known to bees.
+This brace comb could be a consequence of too large a bee space, lack of space in the hive, or the result of how bees like to draw comb.

 Here is another explanation